ziotom78/fill_insdb_with_planck_rimo/README.md

     username = foo
     password = bar
     ```

-    Once the script is executed successfully, here is the hierarchical tree of entities created by our script in InstrumentDB as if it were a nested structure of folders on a filesystem:
+    Once `create_tree.py` is executed successfully, here is the hierarchical tree of entities created by our script in InstrumentDB as if it were a nested structure of folders on a filesystem:

     ![](demo_tree_folders.png)

     The script creates all the folders and sub-folders using the [Web API](https://instrumentdb.readthedocs.io/en/latest/webapi.html) provided by InstrumentDB and the Python [requests](https://pypi.org/project/requests/) package.

+4. Once the first official data release is going to be published, the Planck team tags a new release named `planck2013` in the InstrumentDB instance.
+The script `create_planck2013_release.py` creates a hierarchical tree containing several sub-trees, which does not need to share the same structure with the folders on the workstation (point 1).

-Then, it uploads all the data files from the Planck 2013 release that were produced by `create_mock_files_from_PLA.py` (point 1).
+    The script gathers all the data files from the Planck 2013 release that were produced by `create_mock_files_from_PLA.py` (point 2) and uploads them in the right places within the tree created just before (point 3).

     The script tags the release `planck2013`, so that any simulation/data analysis code needing information about the instrument can use this tag to retrieve information about the instrument.
 For instance, the following path points to the averaged bandpass for the 30 GHz detectors: